The Big and the Small of It

 good flagstone filler.

-Faster growing, wider spreading thymes include Pink Lemonade Thyme,
+Faster growing, wider spreading thymes more suitable for large spaces include Pink Lemonade Thyme,

 Pink, Caraway Thyme,